isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ###### Example

-In general, you must clean up before an eror exit.
+In general, you must clean up before an error exit.
 This can be messy:

     std::pair<int,error_indicator> user()